-Almost all of my patients who deal with anxiety come in asking about weird and scary bodily sensations.
+Patients ask me all of the time about scary bodily sensations they experience due to anxiety.
 I tell all of them the same thing: An anxious body glitches, just like a machine.
 The more stress you put on the system, the harder it has to work.
 As a result, you get glitches.
 There are a few strategies you can implement immediately to feel better.

 Understanding the System